Opinion Manipulation on Farsi Twitter: Results

 Beyond our relative measure of CAP scores, the deactivation or suspension of accounts shortly after their participation in a trending discussion provides further evidence of inauthentic behavior.
 Inauthentic accounts are much more likely to be suspended by Twitter or deactivated for suspicious activities than genuine Twitter users.
 We see higher levels of deactivation or suspension of accounts shortly after participation in divisive political discussions than apolitical discussions.
 Specifically, we find that the odds ratio of suspension or deactivation of accounts in divisive political discussions to apolitical discussions is approximately 1.06 (with $\chi^2$ statistic $> 4$ and $p<0.05$), which indicates that participants in divisive political discussions are more likely to be deactivated or suspended after participating in the discussion.
-Performing the same analysis on only the top 10\% most retweeted accounts, we find that the odds ratio of suspension or deactivation in divisive political discussions to apolitical discussions is even larger, at 1.94 (with $\chi^2$ statistic $> 19$ and $p<10^{-5}$).
+Performing the same analysis on only the top 10\% most retweeted accounts, we find that the odds ratio of suspension or deactivation in divisive political discussions to apolitical discussions is even larger, at 1.94 (with $\chi^2$ statistic $> 19$ and $p<0.001$).
+Similar patterns are observed for suspension or deactivation among users in the top decile by retweet PageRank and retweet h-index, with odds ratios of deactivation in divisive political to apolitical discussions 1.71 ($p<0.05$) and 1.47 ($p<0.05$), respectively.
+Figure \ref{fig:fig_heatmap_influence} shows these odds ratios, as well as enrichment-depletion patterns for users grouped by activation status and user types with respect to our inauthenticity typology.
 This indicates that there is even a stronger evidence of inauthentic activities in divisive political discussions if we focus on the most influential accounts in the discussion.